 \section{Conclusions}

-We introduced a novel approach to geometric multi-level optimization.
-The approach employs information geometry in order to devise all ingredients of the iterative multi-level scheme.
-Invoking coarse-level representations for computing descent directions effectively accelerates convergence.
+We introduced a novel approach to geometric multilevel optimization.
+The approach employs information geometry in order to devise all ingredients of the iterative multilevel scheme.
+Invoking coarse level representations for computing descent directions effectively accelerates convergence.
 Experiments conducted for a range of instances of an ill-posed linear inverse problem with a non-quadratic convex regularizer and box constraints demonstrate promising performance of the method relative to the state-of-the-art.

 The derivation of the approach for boxed-constrained convex programs can be transferred to other convex programs with simply structured feasible sets, analogous to turning parameter spaces of probability distributions into Riemannian manifolds in information geometry.
 Simplices instead of boxes as feasible sets provide an example \cite{Astrom:2017ac}.